LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 ---------------------------

 The :type:`xml_DOMImplementation` type provides comparable functionality to the `xml` method, but follows the DOM Level 2 specification.
-The `xml_DOMImplementation` object itself is stateless and can be created with zero parameters.
+An object of the type :type:`xml_DOMImplementation` is stateless and can be created with zero parameters.
 Once an `xml_DOMImplementation` object is obtained it can be used to create or parse XML documents as well as create XML document types.